Negative-light/PUBLIC_VUALT/the-burden-of-being-a-judgment-prophet.md

   - The Burden of Being a Judgment Prophet
 ---
 # Last Week
 Last week we hit on the rhetorical questions [[God]] gives to [[p-nation-of-israel|Israel]].
-This is focused on the fate worse than death that God is depting for the nation through [[🧑Jeremiah]].
+This is focused on the fate worse than death that God is depting for the nation through [[../p-jeremiah]].
 The desicration of ones body is like Hell.
 # This Week
 This week we are going to see what the burden of the message of judgment *should* carry on someone.
 Jeremiah is in great pain.